Posted: Tue 20th Sep 2022

 That as a business owner, it's very useful to have a mentor who's a sounding board.
 I did anticipate that it would be useful, but I didn't really know how useful.
 It turns out it really is useful to have a sounding board!

 Being a mentor goes far beyond the rewarding feeling of 'giving back'.
-There are a range of personal development benefits that mentors gain from the experience.
+Mentors gain a range of personal development benefits from the experience.

 Become a voluntary mentor for the Help to Grow: Management Course and commit 10 hours over 12 weeks to support businesses with their growth action plan.
 Sign up today